Why Mango is India's National Fruit

 Variety of Mangoes in India

 There are over 100 varieties of mangoes grown in India.
-Each type has its unique flavor and texture.
+Each type has its unique flavour and texture.
 Some of the most popular types of mangoes in India include:

 Development of Mango in Nation